pi-hole/pi-hole/README.md

 ### The Web Interface Dashboard

 This [optional dashboard](https://github.com/pi-hole/AdminLTE) allows you to view stats, change settings, and configure your Pi-hole.
-It's the power of the Command Line Interface, with none of the learning curve!
+It's the power of the Command Line Interface, with none of the learning curves!

 Some notable features include: